orbis-dei/orbis-dei.github.io/content/places/es-cathedral-basilica-of-our-lady-of-the-pillar.md

 #### Author's Note

-Unfortunately many modern visitors to the cathedral are interested more in its rooftop views, so it's important to be specific when asking for accurate information about services.
-The cathedral website lists their service schedule [here](https://catedraldezaragoza.es/culto/).  -JMM
+Unfortunately many modern visitors to the cathedral are more interested in its rooftop views, so it's important to be specific when asking for accurate information about services.
+The cathedral website lists their service schedule [here](https://catedraldezaragoza.es/culto/).

+- JMM